ameliawong1/Recipe-Rating-Analysis/README.md

 ## Baseline Model

-The baseline model uses only two simple features: `log_minutes` and `n_ingredients`.
+The baseline model uses only two simple features: `log_minutes` (interval) and `n_ingredients` (interval).
 I chose these featurs because of their simplicity and because they don't require any advanced processing or domain knowledge.

 I implemented a pipeline with the following components: